VascoC24/VascoC24/README.md

 - 🖥️ Infrastructure & Networking
 - 🆘 Helpdesk & Support

 Right now other than my job, I am focused on getting my **Azure AZ-104** certification to enhance my expertise in cloud solutions.
-My goal is to grow in the **Cloud Computing** space, focusing on automation, scalability and security.
+My goal is to grow in the **Cloud** space, focusing on automation, scalability and security.

 These are my areas of interest:
-- ☁️ **Cloud Computing** (Azure)
+- ☁️ **Cloud Infrastructure** (Azure)
 - 🛠️ **DevOps & Automation**
 - 💻 **System Administrator** (GPOs/AD/Networks/Infrastructure)